 |Amazon may become world wide lightning-rod for discontent|

 In many cases, our local stores have become showrooms for consumers who then look for cheaper deals online.
 Amazon’s "no sales tax" advantage can often make a difference with penny-pinching shoppers.
-When looking for big-ticket items, such as consumer electronics, the absence of sales tax can be more appealing than instant gratification.
+When looking for big-ticket items, such as consumer electronics, the absence of sales tax has been more appealing than instant gratification.
 Remember these stores build or lease space, buy supplies from the other local businesses, and pay both sales and real-estate taxes.
-With internet shopping posing a mounting threat to bricks-and-mortar stores and U.S. shopping-center owners smarting from high vacancies an effort to level the playing field is being made.
-Many supporters of local business are now throwing their weight behind federal bills aimed at requiring online retailers to collect sales tax, but until now nothing has been done.
+With internet shopping constituting a mounting threat to bricks-and-mortar stores and U.S. shopping-center owners smarting from high vacancies an effort to level the playing field is being made.

 Amazon spins focus away from the limited amount of financial data it releases and when promoting its cloud fails to talk about the data it collects and government connections to spying on the American people.
 The recent 20th anniversary of Amazon celebrated by a their "Amazon Prime" sales event is the catalyst for this posting.
 A lack of supply on hot items and a hard push on unexciting merchandise adds to original suspicions that Prime Day was less about celebrating Amazon's 20th birthday and more about moving unsold inventory at discount prices.
 It appears many consumers were left feeling it was a frustrating endeavor and found that the best deals ran out by the middle of the afternoon.
 This sale was more reminiscent of a giant internet garage sale than the kind of quality of items people were expecting and hoping for from Amazon.